BII-Quantum/bii-quantum.github.io/index.md

 | 4th  | [Project xx](https://bii-quantum.github.io/projects) |           |              |
 | 5th  | [Project xx](https://bii-quantum.github.io/projects) |           |              |

-For a full list of hackathon projects, we encourage you to check out the [projects page](_/../projects.md).
+For a full list of the challenge projects, we encourage you to check out the [projects page](_/../projects.md).

 {% endif %}